Code-Institute-Org/html-css-project/Project-Implementation-Guide-guide.md

    - Do outline detailed user stories with clear acceptance criteria.
    - Do create initial wireframes and design concepts that align with project goals.
    - Do include UX design principles and accessibility considerations.
+   - Do include how you plan to use Gen AI to aid your project creation
  - **Don'ts:**
    - Don't define overly broad or vague project objectives.
    - Don't create user stories without acceptance criteria.